ChoateProgrammingUnion/discord-bot/README.md

 ## discord-bot
-Discord is the official means of Choate Programming Union communications.
+Discord is the official means of communication for Choate Programming Union.

 This is the home of the new CPU Discord bot.